travis-ci/travis-worker/doc/maintenance.md

 ### Stop workers before working on VMs

-TBD expand this
+Before you start working on VMs you want to stop the workers in production and maybe staging.
+Here's how you can do that:

-* signal workers with USR2
+    $ god signal workers USR2 # tells workers to pause after the current build has finished
-* wait for current builds to finish
+    $ tail -f log/worker*     # watch the logs and wait for running builds to finish
-* take down the workers
+    $ god stop workers        # stops the workers
-* rebuild or provision VMs
+    $ ps aux | grep resque    # check that all worker processes actually have quit (might take a little while) ...                       # work on the VMs
-* restart the workers
+    $ god start workers       # start the workers